 However, the creation of yet another cyber-focused federal entity is premature.
 CISA was only recently created and has not yet had sufficient time to establish itself or test its capabilities, resources, and potential for expansion.
 Pursuant to the CSC report, CISA should be provided with extra resources to fulfill its many mission objectives.
 These objectives include incident management and recovery; national risk management; cyber defense and security collaboration; and continuous threat hunting.
-According to the report, CISA is currently underfunded for its mission, which demonstrates the logical fallacy and prematurity in establishing another entity.
-Before Congress creates a new position and agency, the current agencies must be properly resourced to avoid the creation of multiple and potentially redundant entities all of which are underfunded and unable to perform their designated functions.
+According to the report, CISA is currently underfunded for its mission, to the report, CISA is currently underfunded for its mission, the current agencies must be properly resourced to avoid the creation of multiple and potentially redundant entities all of which are underfunded and unable to perform their designated functions.